EAR SURGERY (OTOPLASTY & EARLOBE REPAIR)

 Nausea and loss of balance is a common, usually temporary phenomenon following otoplasty.
 It is related to swelling around the inner ear and the bandages around the head.

-Skin contour irregularities
+Skin shape irregularities

-Contour irregularities and depressions may occur after otoplasty.
+Skin irregularities and depressions may occur after otoplasty.
 Visible and palpable wrinkling of skin and ear cartilage can occur.
 Further surgery may be required to correct the irregularities.

 Bleeding and haematoma